otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 To aid with this complexity, OTRv4 will give guidance on how to filter a list of given prekeys to remove invalid prekeys or identify invalid situations.
-But the decision on what to do with the remaining prekeys is up to the implementation.
+But the decision on what to do with the remaining prekeys is up to the implementer.

 Here is the guide.